drBenway/pixi-vn-wiki/start/canvas-functions.md

 ## Remove All Canvas Elements

-To remove all canvas elements from the game window, you can use the `canvas.remove`.
+To remove all canvas components from the game window, you can use the `canvas.remove`.

 ```typescript
 import { canvas } from '@drincs/pixi-vn'